aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/delete-range/_index.md

 ## **Delete Ranges And Shift Cells Up**

-Delete a range and shift cells up as the following codes with Aspose.Cells:
+Delete a range and shift cells up using the following code with Aspose.Cells:

 ```c++
 #include <iostream>